MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     azure storage account list
     </pre>

 1. In order to use a storage account from the CLI, you must know the storage account's name, and you must have the storage account's access key.
-You can get that key from the Azure Portal, or you can get it from the  CLI.
+You can get that key from the Azure Portal, (as you did in Exercise 1), or you can get it from the  CLI.
 To display a list of keys associated with the storage account, run the following command, replacing *[accountname]* with the name of the storage account you created in Exercise 1:

     <pre>
     azure storage account keys list [accountname]